jedcrandall/jedcrandall.github.com/courses/cse536spring2024/syllabus.md

 As stated above, no textbook is required for this course.

-## Course Topics

-First half of the course: Network attacks, network defenses, Network Intrusion Detection Systems (NIDS), and NIDS evasion...

--Crypto basics (maybe review)
--Network basics (maybe review)
--Physical and link-layer attacks, WiFi attacks -Routing and transport-layer attacks
--Side channel attacks on network protocols
--DNS attacks
--Web security
--Firewalls and NAT
--VPNs
--NIDS
--NIDS evasion

-Second half of the course: Information controls on the Internet and related Internet measurement research...

--On-path censorship (Great Firewall of China as an example) -In-path censorship (Great Cannon and Russia's TSPU as an example) -In-path machine-in-the-middle attacks (NSA QUANTUM INSERT and Turk Telekom as examples) -In-path machine-in-the-middle attacks (Great Cannon as an example) -Surveillance (WeChat and Meituan as examples) -Throttling (Russia's TSPU as an example)
--Internet blackouts

 ## Readings:

-Refer to the course website for readings on Mondays.
+Refer to the course website for readings on Wednesdays.
 You are expected to read the assigned paper(s) for each day and come prepared to discuss it.

 ## Assessment